Wall Street ends lower as recovery momentum concerns spark sell-off

 Beijing’s ongoing clampdown on U.S.-listed Chinese companies fed into the risk-averse mood.

-Since China's opening salvo over the weekend against ride-hailing app Didi Global Inc , Beijing has broadened its scrutiny of U.S.-listed Chinese companies beyond the tech sector. read more
+Since China’s opening salvo over the weekend against ride-hailing app Didi Global Inc, Beijing has broadened its scrutiny of U.S.-listed Chinese companies beyond the tech sector.

 Didi shares dropped 5.9%, while Alibaba Group and Bidu Inc shed 3.9% and 3.7%, respectively.